 The company announced on Aug.
-2, 2022, that it is going multichain and will expand its offerings to Ethereum NFTs, but its primary ecosystem and main blockchain is Solana as of this writing.
+2, 2022, that it is going multichain and will expand its offerings to Ethereum NFTs, but its primary ecosystem and main blockchain is Solana.

 How to use Magic Eden

 To use Magic Eden, you’ll need a Solana-compatible wallet (such as Trust Wallet or Exodus Wallet) filled with some SOL – enough to pay for your NFT, plus the transaction fee on the Solana blockchain.
 Hit “connect wallet” on the top right of the site – no need to create an account – then click on a collection and bid on a project.
 It’s really an interface for Solana NFTs, so any Solana NFT project is hosted on the platform.

 The largest NFT collection by trading volume and floor price, as of this writing, is Okay Bears, a profile-picture collection of bears.
 Like market leader OpenSea, Magic Eden lets you sort through collections by attributes – in this case, the hats, fur and eyewear of the bears.
 In the world of NFTs, rarer attributes, or at least those with community cachet, often sell for more SOL than those with more common attributes.

 Magic Eden also offers an iOS app.
 The app, however, only supports browsing – you’ll have to head to the site on a web browser and connect your web3 wallet to trade NFTs.

 There are plans for the marketplace to add support for ETH, the native coin of Ethereum, the blockchain that supports most NFT trading activity.
 Magic Eden’s first ETH-supported collection will be Ezu, an NFT project that can be minted in either ETH or SOL.

 Magic Eden also sells Magic Tickets, which provide access to a decentralized autonomous organization (DAO).
 In practice, that’s a Discord chat that lets users vote on how the marketplace operates.